MichaelAPC04/Software-Engineering-Work/README.md

-# software-engineering-work - (HD)
+# Software-Engineering-Work - (HD)

 ## Final Assessment - HD
 In this unit, in a team of 4, we were tasked with creating a fullstack Python application where beginner students can learn Python.
-Please note that all files are the work of their original owners (where not made clear), my main contribution is in the _"ForgotPassword.py"_ file, as explicitly stated (we, as a team, collaboratively worked on the project overall and the other files in the codebase).
+Please note that all files are the work (copyright protected) of their original owners (where not made clear), my main contribution is in the _"ForgotPassword.py"_ file, as explicitly stated (we, as a team, collaboratively worked on the project overall and the other files in the codebase).

 _Below is the historical README that was included in the original repository, explaining what this codebase (CodeVenture) is and how to use it:_